-&lt;sup>2 IIC pins can be repositioned using IICPS in SOPT2, default reset locations are PTA2, PTA3.
+IIC pins can be repositioned using IICPS in SOPT2, default reset locations are on PTA2 and PTA3.

-&lt;sup>3 TPM1CHx pins can be repositioned using T1CHxPS bits in SOPT2, default reset locations are PTA0, PTB5.
+TPM1CHx pins can be repositioned using TPM1PS in SOPT2, default reset locations are on PTA0 and PTB5.

-&lt;sup>4 This port pin is part of the ganged output feature.
+This port pin is part of the ganged output feature.
 When pin is enabled for ganged output, it will have priority over all digital modules.
 The output data, drive strength and slew-rate control of this port pin will follow the configuration for the PTC0 pin, even in 16-pin packages where PTC0 doesn't bond out.
+Ganged output not available in 8-pin packages.